1 North Star

 When the book launches, we run pricing campaigns to spur initial sales for the first three days, during which we write and send out a mass email campaign to your contacts, release the book through major email lists we have relationships with, promote the book on social media and social news sites, publish and promote an excerpt from the book, and release the earlier recorded podcast episode.

-The goal of this three-day period is to sell a burst of copies, become a Best Seller in your category on Amazon, and finish the week with a baseline of reviews and media to continue building from.
+The goal of this three-day period is to sell a burst of copies and finish the week with a baseline of reviews and media to continue building from.

 Once the launch is over, we do a free consultation to walk you through how to continue to leverage your book in your life and business.